Climate change, the challenges ahead for insurance companies.

 The insurance industry is aware of the challenges posed by climate change and is taking steps to address them.
 Here are some of the ways insurers are responding to the impact of climate change:

-1. Increasing their understanding of climate-related risks: Insurers are investing in research and technology to improve their understanding of climate-related risks.
+Insurers investing in technology: and research to improve their understanding of climate-related risks.
 For instance, they are using satellite imagery and weather data to better predict the likelihood of natural disasters.
 They are also working with climate scientists to better understand the impact of climate change on specific regions and industries.